Aggie Days Teacher Info

 * It is recommended that each child have a nametag, which also includes the school phone number.

-The "Final Attendance Form", sent out in the teacher confirmation package, will be collected by the Stampede Volunteer who meets your bus.
-If you are not arriving via bus, please ensure that your form is delivered to the volunteer greeter or the Information desk located inside the rotunda of the Nutrien Western Event Centre.
+The "Final Attendance form", sent out in the teacher confirmation package, will be collected by the Stampede Volunteer who meets your bus.
+If you are not arriving via bus, please ensure that your form is delivered to the volunteer greeter or the Information desk located inside the main entrance of the Aggie Days Hall.

 Aggie Days Curriculum Correlation - for Alberta Elementary Teachers